-- 1. Create an ERPS ring (Configure Domain Add): The ring name is used as an index in the G.8032 database. - 2.
-Configure the east and west interfaces (Configure Domain Configure Details): Each node on the ring connects to it through two ring ports.
-Configure one port connected to the next node in the ring to the east (or clockwise direction) and another port facing west in the ring. - 3.
-Configure the RPL owner (Configure Domain Configure Details): Configure one node in the ring as the Ring Protection Link (RPL) owner.
+- 1. Create an ERPS ring (Configure Ring Add): The ring name is used as an index in the G.8032 database.
+Specify the east and west interfaces.
+Each node on the ring connects to it through two ring ports.
+Configure one port connected to the next node in the ring to the east (or clockwise direction) and another port facing west in the ring. - 2.
+Configure VLAN groups to assign to specific ERPS instances (Configure VLAN Group Add). - 3.
+Create ERPS instances (Configure Instance Add): Specify an instance name and optionally an ID number.

+- 4. Configure the RPL owner (Configure Instance Configure Details): Configure one node in the ring as the Ring Protection Link (RPL) owner.
 When this switch is configured as the RPL owner, the west ring port is set as being connected to the RPL.
 Under normal operations (Idle state), the RPL is blocked to ensure that a loop cannot form in the ring.
-If a signal failure brings down any other link in the ring, the RPL will be unblocked (Protection state) to ensure proper connectivity among all ring nodes until the failure is recovered. - 4.
-Configure ERPS timers (Configure Domain Configure Details): Set the Guard timer to prevent ring nodes from receiving outdated R-APS messages, the

-Hold-off timer to filter out intermittent link faults, and the WTR timer to verify that the ring has stabilized before blocking the RPL after recovery from a signal failure.

-- 5. Configure the ERPS control VLAN (Configure Domain Configure Details): Specify the control VLAN (CVLAN) used to pass R-APS ring maintenance commands.
+If a signal failure brings down any other link in the ring, the RPL will be unblocked (Protection state) to ensure proper connectivity among all ring nodes until the failure is recovered. - 5.
+Configure ERPS timers (Configure Instance Configure Details): Set the Guard timer to prevent ring nodes from receiving outdated R-APS messages, the Hold-off timer to filter out intermittent link faults, and the WTR timer to verify that the ring has stabilized before blocking the RPL after recovery from a signal failure. - 6.
+Configure the ERPS Control VLAN (Configure Instance Configure Details): Specify the Control VLAN (CVLAN) used to pass R-APS ring maintenance commands.
 The CVLAN must NOT be configured with an IP address.
 In addition, only ring ports may be added to the CVLAN (prior to configuring the VLAN as a CVLAN).
 No other ports can be members of this VLAN (once set as a CVLAN).
 Also, the ring ports of the CVLAN must be tagged.
-Failure to observe these restrictions can result in a loop in the network. - 6.
-Enable ERPS (Configure Global): Before enabling a ring as described in the next step, first globally enable ERPS on the switch.
-If ERPS has not yet been enabled or has been disabled, no ERPS rings will work. - 7.
-Enable an ERPS ring (Configure Domain Configure Details): Before an ERPS ring can work, it must be enabled.
-When configuration is completed and the ring enabled, R-APS messages will start flowing in the control VLAN, and normal traffic will begin to flow in the data VLANs.
-A ring can be stopped by disabling the Admin Status on any node. - 8.
-Display ERPS status information (Configure Domain Show): Display ERPS status information for all configured rings.
+Failure to observe these restrictions can result in a loop in the network. - 7.
+Select the Inclusion VLAN groups (Configure Instance Configure Details): Select the ERPS VLAN groups to assign to the instances. - 8.
+Enable ERPS (Configure Global): Before enabling a ring and instance as described in the next steps, first globally enable ERPS on the switch.
+If ERPS has not yet been enabled or has been disabled, no ERPS rings will work. - 9.
+Enable an ERPS ring (Configure Ring Add/Modify): Before an ERPS instance can work, the physical ring must be enabled. - 10.
+Enable an ERPS instance (Configure Instance Configure Details): Before an ERPS instance can work, it must be enabled.
+When configuration is completed and the instance enabled, R-APS messages will start flowing in the control VLAN, and normal traffic will begin to flow in the data VLANs.
+A ring can be stopped by disabling the Status on any node. - 11.
+Display ERPS status information (Configure Instance Show): Display ERPS status information for all configured rings.